Katherine H. Ku is a corporate partner in the Los Angeles office of Munger, Tolles & Olson.

 Ms. Ku served as a law clerk to Judge Alex Kozinski of the U.S. Court of Appeals for the Ninth Circuit from 2003 to 2004 and U.S. Supreme Court Justice Ruth Bader Ginsburg from 2004 to 2005.

-- Air Lease Corporation, a global aircraft lessor, in its initial $2.8 billion capital raise and subsequent $923 million initial public offering, notes offerings, and governance and other compliance matters.
+- Air Lease Corporation, a global aircraft lessor, in its initial public offering.

-- Guardian Industries, a global manufacturer of float glass and fabricated glass products, in a complex recapitalization and minority equity investment by Koch Industries in 2012 and in the sale of its insulation division to Knauf Insulation in 2014.
+- Guardian Industries, a global manufacturer of float glass and fabricated glass products, in its recapitalization and minority equity investment by Koch Industries.